Charcoal-SE/userscripts/fire/README.md

       - A ✏️ is displayed if the post has more than one revision (i.e. it has been edited, but not including edits made during the edit grace period).
 <!--      - A 🏳️ is displayed if you have manually flagged the post.-->
 <!--      - A 🏴 is displayed if you have auto-flagged the post.-->
+    - A click while this popup is open will "lock" the popup open, so you can select text inside the popup.
+A click outside the "locked-open" popup will unlock it.
   - The username of the post author and their reputation on that site.
   - The reported post's contents.
     - All links in a post will show a tooltip with their target URL when you hover your mouse over them.
 This is in addition to the browser's default display of hovered URLs.